grrr-amsterdam/host-redirect-microservice/README.md

 Redirect any request to another hostname by using this function as Lambda@Edge.

+> **Warning**
+> Host redirecting can also be achieved with CloudFront Functions.
+We prefer that way because it's easier to maintain and cheeper.
+[We wrote a blogpost about it.](https://grrr.tech/posts/2023/cloudfront-www-redirect/)

 ## Developed with ❤️ by [GRRR](https://grrr.nl)

 - GRRR is a [B Corp](https://grrr.nl/en/b-corp/)